In the Capital Region

 The High Cost of Speeding

-Crashes in the Capital Region cost nearly $1 billion annually.
+Crashes in the Capital Region cost over $800 million annually.

 Motor vehicle collisions are expensive to Alberta taxpayers.
-According to a 2010 CRISP commissioned Collision Cost Study it is estimated that each fatal collision costs about $180,000 and an injury collision costs almost $40,000.
+According to a 2018 CRISP commissioned Collision Cost Study it is estimated that each fatal collision costs more than $225,000, each injury collision costs almost $50,000 and the average collision that only involves property damage costs just over $14,000.
 And that’s just the cost in dollars alone.
 While we can add up the amount for emergency response, health care services and property damage, other costs are harder to quantify.
 How do you measure the cost when a promising future is cut short.

 - Reduces your ability to steer around obstructions or curves;